Santiago Espinal

-Santiago Roman Espinal (born November 13, 1994) is a Dominican professional baseball utility player who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays and Cincinnati Reds.
+Santiago Roman Espinal (born November 13, 1994) is a Dominican professional baseball infielder in the Arizona Diamondbacks organization.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Cincinnati Reds, and Los Angeles Dodgers.
 He was drafted by the Boston Red Sox in the 10th round of the 2016 MLB draft.

 Amateur career

 Espinal was born and grew up in the Dominican Republic until age 13, when he moved to the US.
 He attended Lyman High School in Longwood, Florida for four years.
 He then moved to New York and graduated through Penn Foster High School.
 Espinal attended Seminole State College of Florida, and then attended Miami Dade College on a scholarship and played college baseball for them in 2016.

 Professional career

 Boston Red Sox

 Espinal was drafted by the Boston Red Sox in the 10th round, 298th overall, of the 2016 MLB draft.

-Espinal played for the Rookie-level Gulf Coast League Red Sox in 2016, hitting .244/.330/.267 with 10 runs batted in (RBI).
+Espinal played for the Rookie-level Gulf Coast League Red Sox in 2016, hitting a .244/.330/.267 slash line with 10 runs batted in (RBI).
 He played for the Single-A Greenville Drive in 2017, hitting .280/.334/.358 with four home runs and 46 RBI.
-Espinal began the 2018 season with the High-A Salem Red Sox.
+Espinal began the 2018 season with the High-A Salem Red Sox, where he hit .313 in 65 games.